System Design Space

 Open post

-About the release
+About the episode

-Guest and his regalia
+Guest and context

 Kelsey Hightower

-• Expert in Platform Engineering, DevOps culture and operational practices.
+• Expert in platform engineering, DevOps culture, and operational practices.

 5 key themes from the interview